atolab/zenoh-web/content/docs/migration_1.0/C++.md

 ## Attachment

-Prior to 1.0 it attachment could only represent a set of key-value pairs and had somewhat complicated interface:
+Prior to 1.0.0, an attachment could only represent a set of key-value pairs and had a somewhat complicated interface:

 ```cpp
 // publish message with attachment